MathematicGuy/RemoteObsidian/Project Skin/2 ACTIONS/Personal/Language Learning/German/German Vocabulary/German Vocabulary.md

 Intelligent - intelligent
 	Mein Freudin ist intelligent und spielt Klavier

 Arbeitest
 	Arbeitest du im sommer in Zürich ?
 	> Are you working in the Zurich in the summer
 + ?
 "Arbeit" goes with "du" -> Arbeitest (work)

-Deutsche - Female German (men from german)
+Deutsche - Female German (men from german or german in general) (người đức)
-(người đức)
 	different from Deutsch which only mean German Deutscher - Male German (women from german)